Update: Dr. Jared McKinney, Closing the Deterrence Gap in the Taiwan Strait

 Moderator: Maj.
 Gen. Walter Givhan, (Ret.), ALWAC President.

-231 Montgomery St, Montgomery, AL.
+Tuesday, 6 May 2025, in the Civic Room at 231 Montgomery St, Montgomery, AL.

-Reception at 5:30 pm CT, briefing at 6:15 pm, and question time till 7:30 pm.
+Reception at 5:30 pm CT, presentation at 6:15 pm and question time from 7-7:30 pm.

 Webinar via Zoom: login and social time, from 5:45 pm CT.